 Dogs lick because…they’re dogs!
 They lick their owners, furniture, themselves, and all kinds of other things because a canine’s tongue plays an essential role in understanding its surroundings.
 My dogs like to lick my hands and in most cases, it can be a sign of affection or communication, such as letting you know it’s time for dinner.
 Dogs may also lick themselves for grooming or because of a minor wound.

 Your Dog and ELS

 It’s vital to watch your dog’s behavioral patterns and determine whether it’s licking the floor occasionally or if it’s doing so obsessively.
 If the floor licking happens constantly, every day, your dog may suffer from a medical issue.
 Vets call this affliction Excessive Licking Syndrome (ELS), and it may cause your dog to lick any surface within reach, including walls, floors, carpet, the walls of its cage, or even the concrete outside.

 There’s no reason to worry when dogs lick the floor, carpet, or furniture occasionally.
 However, if the behavior becomes a daily routine, you might have a problem that warrants further investigation.
 Especially when this behavior occurs in senior dogs, visit your vet as soon as possible, since the behavior can sometimes signal a serious illness or disease.

 Physical Reasons for Licking

 The most common cause of licking involves issues with a dog’s stomach health.
 If your pup has pain or a gastrointestinal issue, you might catch him licking the floor over and over.
-The problem might have an easy solution, such as changing your dog’s mealtimes, changing to a hypoallergenic food, or giving medication temporarily to treat an acidic stomach.
+The problem might have an easy solution, such as changing your dog’s mealtimes, changing to a hypoallergenic food for dogs with allergies, or giving medication temporarily to treat an acidic stomach.
 Dogs can also have acid reflux from eating their food too quickly or stomach irritation from bacteria or other causes.

 Studies have shown a strong relationship between a dog licking the floor and stomach problems.
 These gastrointestinal issues can include the following: